code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

 ## Step-by-step diagrams with Structurizr

+As we saw before, C4 Model is not a language or a tool, but a type of visual representation.

-For the sake of this article, we're gonna use Structurizr.
-So, to use this tool, we have to use its specific syntax.
+In this article, we will use Structurizr.
+To generate diagrams with it, we have to use its specific syntax and have access to it (either in cloud or locally).

 I have my project saved on a Desktop folder.
 Aside with the production code, I have a folder named "documentation" that stores everything related to - guess what? - docs.
 Within that folder, I have a "c4-diagrams" directory that will contain the diagrams and for the C4 Model.

 ### File structure for Structurizr

-Every "project" is described by its own workspace, that contains everything needed to describe the different levels and modules.
+**Every "project" is described by its own workspace**, that contains everything needed to describe the different levels and modules.

-A workspace is nothing but a text file with the .dsl extension.
+**A workspace is nothing but a text file with the .dsl extension**.
 You can create a workspace.dsl file in any directory (though I suggest you to do that in a specific "documentation" folder).

 Since it's a plain text file, you can add it to source control - this simple tip allows your colleagues to collaborate with the diagram creation.